 Aloe's medicinal benefits for the skin continue to remain unparalleled to this day.
 The clear, inner pulp of aloe leaves has a gel-like texture and is used for treating skin ailments, from burns to internal and external inflammation.

-The chemical compounds contained in these herbs are natural agents that induce the healing and regeneration of lost tissue.
+The chemical compounds contained in these herbs are natural agents that induce the healing and regeneration of lost or damaged tissue.
 Next time you get a cut, a natural remedy may help you heal faster!

 - Annals of Plastic Surgery, Anthocyanins from black soybean seed coat enhance wound healing, 2013